Programme

 Mayowa KUYORO

-Partner, Africa Financial Services Practice Leader and EEMA Fintech and Payments Practice Leader, McKinsey & Company
+Partner, Africa Financial Services Practice Leader and EEMA Fintech and Payments Practice Leader, McKinsey & Company, Africa

 • (GMT+2)